Manu343726/Manu343726.github.io/_posts/2015-03-19-haskellizing-tmp.markdown

 Metafunction classes
 --------------------

 Boost.MPL solved the problem many years ago through *metafunction classes*.
-A metafunction class is just another representation of a metafunction: Despite getting the result directly via a `::type` member and passing function parameters as template parameters, metafunction classes hold the computation on a nested template-based metafunction, usually called `apply` by convention, **actually decoupling function evaluation from instantiation**.
+A metafunction class is just another representation of a metafunction: Instead of getting the result directly via a `::type` member and passing function parameters as template parameters, metafunction classes hold the computation on a nested template-based metafunction, usually called `apply` by convention, **actually decoupling function evaluation from instantiation**.

 This is the identity function above in the metafunction class way: